As a sales manager, it’s your job to get the best performance out of each member of your sales team.

 2. Not Taking Enough Time for the Planning Process

-Too many sales organization think they can throw together a sales compensation plan at the last second.
+Too many sales organizations think they can throw together a sales compensation plan at the last second.
 This is a recipe for disaster.
 Organizations that don’t leave themselves enough time to look at and analyze the data or to take the time to get input from all significant stakeholders will end up with a plan that makes most people unhappy and pleases few.

 Take your time.
 You want everyone working on your sales compensation team to play the same song in the end.
 That won’t happen if you only give them a week or two to learn the tune.